 Document attributes, as the name implies, are associated directly with the document.
 They are used to export information about the document at runtime, control behavior of the processor, and to store reusable values or phrases.
 Thus, they are a sort of two-way communication channel with the processor.

 Document attributes can be referenced in the content using an attribute reference (whereever the attribute substitution is enabled).
 A document attribute can be defined either in the document using an attribute entry (typically in the document header) or from the API or CLI.
 Not all document attributes can be modified.

-Element attributes are metadata on a specific element, like a block or an inline element, and only apply to that element.
-The name can either be a string (i.e., a named attribute) or a numerical index (i.e., an unnamed, positional attribute).
+Element attributes are metadata on a specific element, like a block or an inline element.
+They are defined in an attribute list and only apply to that element.
+The placement of the attribute list depends on the element.
+The attribute name can either be a string (i.e., a named attribute) or an implicit numerical index (i.e., an unnamed, positional attribute).

-Element attributes are not accessible at all from the content, so they cannot be referenced like document attributes.
+Unlike document attributes, element attributes cannot be referenced directly from the content, on the document model.
+In other words, they cannot be resolved using an attribute reference.
 Element attributes enrich or configure the behavior of an element, such as to apply a role or set the width of an image.
 An element attribute is defined using an attribute list on an element, or an available shorthand like a block title line.